vippsas/vipps-solutions/static-qr-at-pos/README.md

 <!-- START_METADATA
 ---
-title: Static QR at Point of Sale
+title: In-store QR code
-sidebar_label: Static QR at Point of Sale
+sidebar_label: In-store QR code
 sidebar_position: 20
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Static QR at Point of Sale
+# In-store QR code

 ## How it works

-_Static QR at point of sale (POS)_ is a solution where a user tells that they want to pay by scanning a QR (could be on a sticker), followed by the merchant sending a payment to that user.
+In-store QR code is a solution where a user tells that they want to pay by scanning a QR (could be on a sticker), followed by the merchant sending a payment to that user.

 The solution is a combination of the
 [Merchant Callback QRs](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api#merchant-callback-qr-codes) and the